-The Core Add-in has an ‘Edit Mode’ that shows you where your Quick Queries and any cell references have been placed (for start and end dates, for example).
-When Edit Mode is ON, the add-in places Excel comments on all the referenced cells.
+The Core Add-in has an ‘Edit Mode’ that shows you where your Quick Queries and any cell references have been placed.
+When the Edit Mode is ON, the add-in places Excel comments on all the referenced cells.

 Turning Edit Mode Off